JozsefKiss90/My-Projects/esportmetrics/README.md

 # Esportmetrics

 This is a virtual laboratory where I run cognitive psychological experiments.
+Two of the tasks were built by jsPsych library.
 You can visit the page here: [http://esportmetrics.hu](http://esportmetrics.hu/), and the experiments here:
 </br>